aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: not every item should be, and only activities with dependencies need to be shown*

-- The format of the WBS dictionary is essentially the same for all projects.
+- A merge occurs when one node precedes(在...前面) mutiple nodes.

-> *<strong>wrong reason</strong>: it can be various*
+> *<strong>wrong reason</strong>: a merge occurs when two or more nodes precede a single node, and this is the situation of separating*

 - The format of the WBS dictionary is essentially the same for all projects.